 Restoring your full smile has more than cosmetic benefits.
 Full mouth implants can improve:

-2021 study by the NIH found that dental implants have a 94% success rate even after 15 years, demonstrating their long-term reliability.
+A 2021 study by the NIH found that dental implants have a 94% success rate even after 15 years, demonstrating their long-term reliability.
 With proper care and regular dental visits, they can last decades, making them one of the most dependable options for full mouth rehabilitation.

 Getting a full set of dental implants is a multi-step process that takes time and planning.
 These dental implant stages help ensure the implants: